aporb/ipn-startup-resources/README.md

 ---

-## 🌍 Bigger Picture
+## 🌍 Our Bigger Picture

-I built this for the people I wish I had on the journey.
+We built this for the global Ismaili community and all builders who share our values.

-### The Mission
+### Our Mission
-Too many great ideas die not from lack of vision, but from lack of practical, working tools.
-This repository bridges that gap by providing real, deployable solutions you can adapt and scale.
+In the spirit of our tradition of seeking knowledge for betterment, we're creating a space where practical tools and wisdom can be shared freely.
+Too many great ideas fail not from lack of vision, but from lack of access to the right resources and community support.

-### The Community
+### Our Community
-Whether you're part of the Ismaili Professional Network or any community looking to build meaningful solutions, this is for builders who believe that smart automation and AI can level the playing field.
+Whether you're part of the Ismaili Professional Network, the broader global Ismaili community, or any group committed to pluralism and mutual support — this is for builders who believe that sharing knowledge and lifting each other up creates opportunities for everyone.

-### The Impact
+### Our Impact
-Every workflow, prompt, and framework here has been battle-tested in real businesses.
-Take what works, adapt it to your context, and build something that matters.
+Every tool, workflow, and resource here reflects our commitment to improving quality of life through technology and collaboration.
+We take what works, share it openly, and help each other build something meaningful.

 ---